 The software implementation uses the Generalised Actuator Disk Computational Fluid Dynamics (GAD-CFD) model1.
 It includes modifications to the angle of attack to improve the capture of tip loss effects by conforming to the constraints outlined in Prandtl’s lifting line theory, and a lift distribution method which captures the geometric aspects of the foil, i.e. twist, chord and profile.
 The model also allows for the use of foil data at a range of Reynolds numbers.
 The GAD-CFD model presents a significant improvement over other similar techniques for predicting power and thrust, and requires significantly less computational effort than fully resolving the geometry of turbines.
 This then allows the model to be applied to turbine array simulations at a reasonable computational cost.

-An example of the application of GAD-CFD model to analyse two different array layouts: modified rotor array layout (top left photo) and regular array layout (top right photo).
-Power outputs for the two layouts are shown in the bottom graph.
+An example of the application of GAD-CFD model to analyse two different array layouts: modified rotor array layout (top left photo below) and regular array layout (top right photo below).
+Power outputs for the two layouts are shown in the bottom graph below.

 Alongside development, the reliability of the model has been tested through a comparison of its predictions with high fidelity laboratory measurements from the IFREMER flume tank for single turbine tests, and the University of Edinburgh circular Flowave tank for array tests.
 During the course of the Selkie Project, the aim is to test the performance of the model for simulating full-scale turbines in a controlled environment.
 This will then be expanded to consider coastal waters with large exploitation potential.